lilyjfitz/Project1/README.md

 Description: This is a query that will list the percentage of salesmen who have not completed a sale in any of the dealerships and if they have more than the average amount of experience in the job.

+_Code:_

+SELECT CONCAT(ROUND(100*(SELECT COUNT(spName) FROM Salesperson WHERE NOT EXISTS (SELECT * FROM Customer WHERE Customer.spID = Salesperson.spID) AND spExperience > (SELECT avg(spexperience) FROM Salesperson))/COUNT(*),2),'%') AS 'NoSaleWorkers'
+FROM Salesperson;

 Justification: This will allow for a manager to see what percentage of their workers are not making sales and to disassociate lack of result from the lack of experience.

-_Code:_

-**SELECT** **CONCAT**(ROUND(100*(SELECT COUNT(spName)
-FROM Salesperson WHERE NOT EXISTS (SELECT * FROM Customer WHERE Customer.spID = Salesperson.spID) AND spExperience > (SELECT avg(spexperience) FROM Salesperson))/COUNT(*),2),'%') AS 'NoSaleWorkers'
-**FROM** Salesperson;

 _Result:_

 ~ Query 4:

-Description:This is a query that lists the cities where the dealerships are located, the average payment amount that each dealership makes per sale, the amount of a typical commission for the average sale, and the average profit each dealership makes per sale.
+Description: This is a query that lists the cities where the dealerships are located, the average payment amount that each dealership makes per sale, the amount of a typical commission for the average sale, and the average profit each dealership makes per sale.

+_Code:_

+SELECT city, (SUM(paymentAmount)/COUNT(paymentID)) AS "AveragePayment", ((SUM(paymentAmount)/COUNT(Salesperson.spID))*0.25) AS "SalesCommission", ((SUM(paymentAmount)/COUNT(paymentID)*0.75))AS "AverageProfit"
+FROM Dealership
+JOIN Salesperson ON Dealership.dealershipID = Salesperson.dealershipID
+JOIN Customer ON Salesperson.spID = Customer.spID
+JOIN Payment ON Customer.customerID = Payment.customerID
+GROUP BY city;

-Justification: This allows for each dealership to be able to see how much of a payment they are receiving on average and who has the highest out of all of the dealerships, how much commission each employee would typically be getting for a sale, and the overall profit for each sale after taking awake the employees commission.
+Justification: This allows for each dealership to be able to see how much of a payment they are receiving on average and who has the highest out of all of the dealerships, how much commission each employee would typically be getting for a sale, and the overall profit for each sale after taking the employees commission.
 This can be used to project overage profitability and how much employees make depending on their amount of sales a year.

-_Code:_

-**SELECT** city, (SUM(paymentAmount)/COUNT(paymentID)) AS "AveragePayment", ((SUM(paymentAmount)/COUNT(Salesperson.spID))*0.25) AS "SalesCommission", ((SUM(paymentAmount)/COUNT(paymentID)*0.75))AS "AverageProfit"
-**FROM** Dealership
-**JOIN** Salesperson ON Dealership.dealershipID = Salesperson.dealershipID
-**JOIN** Customer ON Salesperson.spID = Customer.spID
-**JOIN** Payment ON Customer.customerID = Payment.customerID
-**GROUP BY** city;

 _Result:_